2025 Mexican judicial elections: Result reporting

 The INE announced that it would not implement the Preliminary Electoral Results Program (PREP)—a system used in previous elections to provide early results by counting ballots at the precinct level.
-Instead, precincts will only count the number of ballots cast, and actual vote counting will begin once the ballots arrive at district offices.
-The official count is scheduled to take place between 1 and 10 June, and the INE has up to 12 days from election day to report the final results.
+Instead, precincts would only count the number of ballots cast, and actual vote counting would begin once the ballots arrived at district offices.
+The official count was scheduled to take place between 1 and 10 June, and the INE had up to 12 days from election day to report the final results.

-Additionally, for the first time in 34 years, citizens will not participate in vote counting at polling stations, a departure from previous practices that raised concerns about transparency and electoral oversight.
+Additionally, for the first time in 34 years, citizens would not participate in vote counting at polling stations, a departure from previous practices that raised concerns about transparency and electoral oversight.

+Results

 Approximately 13 million voters participated in each race, resulting in a turnout of about 13 percent—a record low for a federal election in Mexico.
 The number of invalid and blank ballots also reached a record high, surpassing 20 percent of the total votes cast and, in some cases, exceeding the number of votes received by the leading candidates.

-Results of Supreme Court

 In the Supreme Court race, Hugo Aguilar Ortiz received the highest number of votes, securing the presidency of the Supreme Court for the 2025–2027 term.
 All three incumbent justices seeking reelection—Lenia Batres, Yasmín Esquivel Mossa, and Loretta Ortiz Ahlf—were re-elected, finishing in second through fourth place, respectively.

+Supreme Court

 The nine Supreme Court seats up for election were divided between five designated for women and four for men.
 Each voter was entitled to cast nine votes, corresponding to the number of available seats.